Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A Case Study in Minimalist Market Design: Pandemic Medical Resource Allocation

 While practical, priority systems have a number of important limitations.
-A priority system may fail to integrate different ethical values because of incommensurability.\footnote{In ethics, two values are incommensurable when they do not share a common standard of measurement.} For example, the ethical values of saving the most lives and the life-cycle principle in Table 1 are incommensurable values, making it hard to interpret the role of these values under the priority point system in Table 1.
-In addition, various ethical values have implications on group composition, and a priority system lacks the flexibility to accommodate these considerations.
+A priority system struggles to integrate different ethical values because some values are incommensurable.
+Incommensurable values do not share a common standard of measurement and cannot be compared with one another.
+For example, the values of saving the most lives and the life-cycle principle in Table 1 are scaled to numeric values, even though there is no natural scaling.
+In addition, many ethical values have implications for group composition, and a priority point system (or a priority system in general) lacks the flexibility to accommodate these considerations.
 In many cases, these challenges have led to the exclusion of some of ethical values all together.
-We elaborate on several of these points next, focusing on several debates on rationing of ventilators and ICU beds.
-Since virtually all states with guidelines recommend priority point systems, we present the shortcomings of these mechanisms.
-Many of these shortcomings are shared by priority systems in general.
+We elaborate on several of these points next, focusing on examples of the debates on rationing of ventilators and ICU beds.
+Since virtually all states with guidelines recommend priority point systems, we present their shortcomings, but many of our points directly apply to the broader class of priority systems in general.